-Commented [A27]: Although not currently included as an Attachment to this Regulation, LUMA proposes to have this document incorporated into the TIR which will facilitate future necessary or suitable revisions or updates to this document while still being subject to Energy Bureau approval
+- Commented [A27]: Although not currently included as an I Attachment to this Regulation, LUMA proposes to have this I document incorporated into the TIR which will facilitate future I necessary or suitable revisions or updates to this document while I still being subject to Energy Bureau approval Formatted: Highlight I Formatted: Highlight I Formatted: Highlight - Formatted: Highlight d: Highligh

-Formatted: Highlight

-Formatted: Highlight

-Formatted: Highlight

-Formatted: Highlight

 Commented [A28]: LUMA proposes including these details on costs and payments in the text of the regulation assuming that the form of the Transmission System Impact Study Agreement will not be included in the Regulation, but rather in the TIR.

-Formatted: Highlight

-Formatted: Not Highlight

-Formatted: Highlight
+Formatted: Highlight Formatted: Niphlight Formatted: Highlight

-Commented [A29]: LUMA now proposes to have this agreement (proposed in this Regulation as Attachment 7) removed from this Regulation and incorporated into the TIR which will facilitate future necessary or suitable revisions or updates to this document while still being subject to Energy Bureau approval.
+Formatted: Highlight Commented [A29]:LUMA now proposes to have this agreement (proposed in this Regulation as Attachment 7) removed from this Regulation and incorporated into the TIR which will facilitate future necessary or suitable revisions or updates to this document while still being subject to Energy Bureau approval.

-- (4) If the scoping meeting is omitted by agreement and no studies are performed, within an average of ten (10) Business Days after the Interconnection Application is deemed complete and, if applicable, the Fast Track Process has been completed. - B. The Ffacilities Sstudy Aagreement shall come with an outline of the scope of the study and a non-binding good faith estimate of the cost to perform the facilities study.
-The scope of and cost responsibilities for the facilities study shall be are described in the attached Ffacilities Sstudy Aagreement.
-A deposit of the good faith estimated costs for the facilities study shall be provided by the Interconnection Customer when it returns the study agreement.
+- (4) If the scoping meeting is omitted by agreement and no studies are performed, within an average of ten (10) Business Days after the Interconnection Application is deemed complete and, if applicable, the Fast Track Process has been completed. - B. The Ffacilities Sstudy Asgreement shall come with an outline of the scope of the study and a non-binding good faith estimate of the cost to perform the facilities study.
+The scope of and cost responsibilities for the facilities study shall be are described in the attached Ffacilities Sstudy Asgreement.
+A deposit of the good faith estimated costs for the facilities study and the provided by the Interconnection Customer when it returns the study agreement.
 The EPS Operator may require the Interconnection Customer to make a deposit or an upfront full payment of the good faith estimated costs of this study, which deposit or upfront payment shall be provided by the Interconnection Customer when it returns to the EPS Operator the Facilities Study Agreement executed by the Interconnection Customer, and a true up cost will be done when the study is completed and final and delivered to the Interconnection Customer.
-The Interconnection Customer will be responsible for the actual costs of the study. - C. To remain under consideration for interconnection, the Interconnection Customer must return the executed Facilities Study Agreement and pay the required study deposit or upfront payment within ten (10) Business Days. - D. The facilities study shall specify and estimate the cost of the equipment, permitting, engineering, procurement and construction work (including overheads) needed to implement the conclusions of the system impact study(s). - E. Design for any required Interconnection Facilities and/or Upgrades shall be performed under the facilities study agreement.
+The Interconnection Customer will be responsible for the actual costs of the study. - C. To remain under consideration for interconnection, the Interconnection Customer must return the executed Ffacilities Sstudy A#greement and pay the required study deposit or upfront payment within ten (10) Business Days. - D. The facilities study shall specify and estimate the cost of the equipment, permitting, engineering, procurement and construction work (including overheads) needed to implement the conclusions of the system impact study(s). - E. Design for any required Interconnection Facilities and/or Upgrades shall be performed under the facilities study agreement.
 The EPS Operator may contract with consultants to perform activities required under the facilities study agreement.
 The Interconnection Customer and the EPS Operator may agree to allow the Interconnection Customer to separately arrange for the design of some of the Interconnection Facilities.
-In such cases, facilities design will be reviewed and/or modified before acceptance by the EPS Operator, under the provisions of the Facilities Setudy Aagreement.
-If the Parties agree to separately arrange for design and construction, and provided security and confidentiality requirements can be met, the EPS Operator shall provide sufficient information to the Interconnection Customer in accordance with confidentiality and critical infrastructure requirements to permit the Interconnection Customer to obtain an independent design and cost estimate for any necessary facilities. - F. The facilities study must be completed and provided to Interconnection Customer within twenty five (25an average of sixty (60) Business Days of receiving the executed Facilities Setudy Aagreement.
-The facilities study shall estimate the cost of the equipment, engineering, procurement and construction work, including overheads, needed to implement the conclusions of the interconnection feasibility study and the interconnection system impact study.
-Good faith cost estimates shall be itemized and break down costs by equipment, labor and other cost categories.
-They should also provide the components for direct, indirect, and other identified cost categories.
-The facilities study shall consider the proposed interconnection's Export Capacity, design and operating characteristics and study the project according to how it is proposed to be operated if the proposed interconnection complies with Section 1.47Section 1.47Section
+In such cases, facilities design will be reviewed and/or modified before acceptance by the EPS Operator, under the provisions of the Facilities.
+Study Agreement.
+If the Parties agree to separately arrange for design and construction, and provide sufficient information to the Interconnection Customer with confidentiality and critical infrastructure requirements to permit the Interconnection Customer to öbtain an independent design and cost estimate for any necessary facilities. - The facilities study must be completed and provided to Interconnection Customer within twenty five (25an average of sixty (60) Business Days of